 The Undisputed Luminary Of The World Of Fashion!

-Elsa Schiaparelli was born in the stunning late Baroque Corsini Palace in Rome, as you can see it is not to shabby at all!
-Her Father was the director of the Lincel Library & a professor or Oriental literature, her uncle was an Astronomer and her Mother was a direct descendant from the Medicis family, a powerful Italian family of bankers & merchants who's member effectively ruled Florence for much of the 15th Century.
+Elsa Schiaparelli was born in the stunning late Baroque Corsini Palace in Rome, as you can see it is not too shabby at all!
+Her Father was the director of the Lincel Library & a professor of Oriental literature, her uncle was an Astronomer and her Mother was a direct descendant of the Medicis family, a powerful Italian family of bankers & merchants whose members effectively ruled Florence for much of the 15th Century.
 From 1569 the Medicis were also Grand Dukes of Tuscany as well.
-So it is pretty safe to say the Elsa was born into a family of Aristocrats & intellectuals.
-She herself studied Philosophy but dreamt of becoming an actress.
-In 1911 she published and overtly sensual collection of poems, Arethus, which resulted in her parents sending her to a convent in Switzerland.
+So it is pretty safe to say that Elsa was born into a family of Aristocrats & intellectuals.
+She studied Philosophy but dreamt of becoming an actress.
+In 1911 she published an overtly sensual collection of poems, Arethusa, which resulted in her parents sending her to a convent in Switzerland.

 The success of the sweater allowed Elsa to open her 1st workroom which produced practical & beautifully designed sportswear clothing for women.
 Her 1st collection was produced in 1929 and in 1930 she added an atelier for couture day and evening wear.

 Schiaparelli was strongly influenced by the surrealist and modern art of her day.
-She made friends with artists such as Picaba, Duchamp, Man Ray & Edward Steichen who was known as the "farther of fashion photography".
+She made friends with artists such as Picabia, Duchamp, Man Ray & Edward Steichen who were known as the "father of fashion photography".

 Jean Cocteau attended her fashion shows.
-Salvador Dali collaborated with her created legendary pieces such as; the Bureau draw pocket suit, A shoe shaped hat, Lobster printed dress, skeleton dress, the tear dress all of which look just as fashion forward and "modern" today as they would have done in the 30's but maybe just not as shocking.
+Salvador Dali collaborated with her to create legendary pieces such as; the Bureau draw pocket suit, A shoe-shaped hat, Lobster printed dress, skeleton dress, and the tear dress all of which look just as fashion-forward and "modern" today as they would have done in the '30s but maybe just not as shocking.
 Jean Cocteau's drawings also featured on coats, evening ensembles and jewellery.

-Along with her admirers Schiaparelli had her enemies.
-The exceedingly jealous Coco Chanel especially disliked her and tried to dismiss her, but such comments did not bother Schiaparelli as she was to busy living a fun filled colourful life.
+Along with her admirers, Schiaparelli had her enemies.
+The exceedingly jealous Coco Chanel especially disliked her and tried to dismiss her, but such comments did not bother Schiaparelli as she was too busy living a fun-filled colourful life.
 Schiaparelli lived a highly social life and made sure she was news.
-Time magazine commented "Schiaparelli is the one of all the couturiers in Paris to whom the word genius is most often applied".
-To me she was and is a creative, fashion genius and clever tenacious business women.
+Time magazine commented, "Schiaparelli is one of all the couturiers in Paris to whom the word genius is most often applied".
+To me, she was and is a creative, fashion genius and clever tenacious business women.
 But Time magazine was referring to her genius in totally understanding the spirit of the age she was living in but also its creative manifestation in surrealism, the heart of the age.

-Schiaparelli made it her business to be seen with Picasso, Cocteau, Picabia and all the big names in the art world, along side the top echelons of Frances artistic and creative aristocracy.
-Doors opened for Schiaparelli, not only because her sharp wit and great social background, none of which Chanel had, but also for her talent in design and the ability to understand that if you have peoples attention that is all you need.
+Schiaparelli made it her business to be seen with Picasso, Cocteau, Picabia and all the big names in the art world, alongside the top echelons of Frances's artistic and creative aristocracy.
+Doors opened for Schiaparelli, not only because of her sharp wit and great social background, none of which Chanel had but also for her talent in design and the ability to understand that if you have people's attention that is all you need.

-You maybe asking, "Did Schiaparelli eclipse Chanel?"
+You may be asking, "Did Schiaparelli eclipse Chanel?"
 She certainly did in column inches and became known across the world as symbolising daring wit & stylish glamour.
-Even with her Italian background she was the epitome of French chic, based on her personal style but more on her powerful and extraordinary fashion shows, global tabloid presence and her vast wealth.
-Schiaparelli was a shrewd business woman and it was her perfume named "shocking" inspired by her 1937 visit to Hollywood where she met Mae West, one of the most famous actresses in the world.
-Her perfume made her a very wealthy women and a household name.
+Even with her Italian background, she was the epitome of French chic, based on her style but more on her powerful and extraordinary fashion shows, global tabloid presence and her vast wealth.
+Schiaparelli was a shrewd businesswoman and it was her perfume named "shocking" inspired by her 1937 visit to Hollywood where she met Mae West, one of the most famous actresses in the world.
+Her perfume made her a very wealthy woman and a household name.

-Schiaparelli began her reign as the most important & sought after couturier in Paris, a world figure, influencer & a very rich women.
+Schiaparelli began her reign as the most important & sought-after couturier in Paris, a world figure, influencer & a very rich woman.
 The only thing she could not control was the international political situation.
 In the late 30s time was against her, Europe was slipping towards war & America was soon to follow.
-Like Chanel Schiaparelli lived an ambiguous life and she was ready to use her powerful contacts from both side of the pond to facilitate her get away from occupied Paris when she needed.
-Her high level of contacts also ensured that she had luxuries & privileges that were denied to most.
-When Paris only had 7 licensed cars she ran 3!
+Like Chanel Schiaparelli lived an ambiguous life and she was ready to use her powerful contacts from both sides of the pond to facilitate her get away from occupied Paris when she needed.
+Her high level of contacts also ensured that she had luxuries & privileges that were denied to most, when Paris only had 7 licensed cars she ran 3!

-In 1940 Walker Winchell, America's most famous columnist, published a letter claiming that Schiaparelli was a spy.
+In 1940 Walker Winchell, America's most famous columnist published a letter claiming that Schiaparelli was a spy.
 This was largely believed even by the then head of the FBI J Edgar Hoover.
-Schiaparelli still continued with raising funds for American & French relief programmes before leaving Paris for America, where she stayed until the war had finished.
+Schiaparelli continued raising funds for American & French relief programmes before leaving Paris for America, where she stayed until the war had finished.

 When she returned to Paris in 1945 things had changed & she had lost ground and been replaced as the reigning fashion royalty by Dior.
-Weather she stayed to long in America or punishment from a wounded country obsessed with the guilt of collabortors of the war, Schiaparelli failed to recapture the heights of her career in the 30s.
-None the less that does not invalidate her position as one of the greatest couturiers.
-Her influence on figures such as Yves Saint Laurent who claimed she "trampled down everything that was common place, her imagination was boundless".
+Whether she stayed too long in America or punishment by a wounded country obsessed with the guilt of collaborators of the war, Schiaparelli failed to recapture the heights of her career in the 30s.
+Nonetheless, that does not invalidate her position as one of the greatest couturiers.
+Her influence on figures such as Yves Saint Laurent who claimed she "trampled down everything commonplace, her imagination was boundless".

-A strong fiesty women Schiaparelli fought hard to keep her fashion house going.
-She made serious money from liscensing agreements and gladly put her name to anything from underwear, nail polish and even mattresses & shower curtains!
-As a sharp business women and observer of society she said in an interview in the New York Times "Life has changed....
+A strong fiesty woman Schiaparelli fought hard to keep her fashion house going.
+She made serious money from licensing agreements and gladly put her name to anything from underwear, nail polish and even mattresses & shower curtains!
+As a sharp businesswoman and observer of society, she said in an interview in the New York Times "Life has changed....
 Even people with money aren't spending it in the way they used to", another reference that could also apply today?

-As you can see a truly remarkable women and iconic designer, her autobiography is on my reading list and hope on its way to my house as we speak.
+As you can see a truly remarkable woman and iconic designer, her autobiography is on my reading list.

-Thank you so much for reading, if you prefer to listen than to read check out my daily fashion podcast "Fashion Pod 101", available on all your favourite podcast players.
-Rachael xxx
+Thank you so much for reading, if you prefer to listen than read check out my daily fashion podcast "Fashion Pod 101", available on all your favourite podcast player.